On this page

 How to Choose the Right Online Clinical Psychology Master’s for You

-The key to finding the right clinical psychology master’s program online begins with knowing your career goals, if you can fit a degree program into your current schedule, and how much you can afford to spend on a degree program in terms of both money and time.
-With this information in mind, move on to surveying the accredited online clinical psychology master’s programs available.
-Important factors to consider include affordability, curriculum comprehensiveness, program format, course access options and study flexibility, available specializations or concentrations, and access to support services.
+To find your right clinical psychology master’s program online, start by identifying your career aspirations, assessing your ability to fit a degree program into your current schedule, and determining your budget in terms of both finances and time.
+With this information, explore the available accredited online clinical psychology master’s programs.
+Factors to consider include affordability, the comprehensiveness of the curriculum, the program format, access to courses and flexibility in scheduling, available specializations or concentrations, and access to support services.

 What You’ll Learn in Clinical Psychology Master’s Programs Online

 Students of clinical psychology master’s programs acquire relevant knowledge and skills to prepare them for work in research, academics, and clinical practice.
 This includes:

 - A foundational understanding of historical and current psychological theory.